rohitdwivedula/google-drive-api/README.md

 # About

-This script will upload a file in a specific directory to your Google Drive Account.
+This script will upload any file(s) in a specific directory to your Google Drive Account.
+Files/folders that are placed in the "/data" directory of your project will be uploaded to Google Drive.
+This script supports nested folders and subfolders as well.

 # Setup
 1. Clone this repo.